 The following definition is useful when considering confluence for programs that use Prolog built-ins such as "is/2".

-Definition 9.
-A logical predicate p is complete with respect to invariant I whenever, for any p atom b in some I-state that $Exe(b) \neq error$ .
+Definition 10.
+A logical predicate p is complete with respect to invariant I (or, for short, is I-complete) whenever, for any atom b with predicate symbol p in some I-state, that $Exe(b) \neq error$ .